 Domain Authority measures the strength of a domain name or website, using various metric factors.
 This score is based on a scale of 0-100 and is calculated by combining factors such as the number of total links, link root domains, MozRank, and MozTrust etc.

 Because it incorporates at least 40 different calculations, Domain Authority is generally only used when comparing one site to another as opposed to tracking the power of a website over time.

 Domain Authority utilizes machine learning against Google’s algorithms to get a general idea of how search engine results will perform.

 Domain Authority scores are influenced by various factors, therefore, the best way to improve your DA score is to improve your SEO practices, with a strong focus on building more well-linked pages into your website.

 How Can I Find My Domain Authority Score?

-There are various online resources to test the authority of your Domain, such as Moz Open Site Explorer, which allows you to type in your Domain or sub domain address, and it will reveal your current domain score.
-You could also use the MozBar extension, a free extension that allows you to check your page authority, using Chrome or Firefox browser.
+There are various online resources to test the authority of your Domain, such as Moz Open Site Explorer, which allows you to type in your Domain or sub-domain address, and it will reveal your current domain score.
+You could also use the MozBar extension, a free extension that allows you to check your page authority, using the Chrome or Firefox browser.